hellstorm-software/Kult-Rising/readme.md

 - added top floor to floor 0 of the labyrinth
 - added stairs going from floor 0 to the top floor
 - expanded the top floor by 150%
-- switched direction of stairs to walk into battlestation more conveniently
 - added metropolis elevator door to top floor

 Fixes<br>
 - <i>fixed a bug that caused the flashlight to not move with the camera on the vertical axis</i>
 - <i>removed old weapon flashlight (redundant)</i>
+- <i>switched direction of stairs to walk into battlestation more conveniently</i>

 ----------------------------------------------------------
 19.12.24